Why Do Cats Pant?

 But, very vigorous play, particularly in kittens, can sometimes trigger a panting response.
 A cat can get overly excited, and they will pant as they calm down.
 If that happens, Daily Paws recommends a break.
 It would time for a nice, calm rest to let your cat’s system relax and reset.
 The panting should stop soon after.

-A little bit of panting after play isn’t a reason not to play with your cat.
+A little bit of panting with their mouth open after play isn’t a reason not to play with your cat.
 But it is something that can indicate it might be time for a little bit of a break in that play session.

 As with all indicators and behaviors displayed by cats, you’ll want to keep an eye out for behaviors or reactions that are either excessive or out of the norm for your cat.
 But generally speaking, a little excitement isn’t a bad thing.